All Episodes

 Yeah, I think you might be right.

-And I didn't look into that on this one.
+I didn't look into that on this one.

-Um so let's let's talk about um had Hadush Kebabtu.
+So let's talk about Hadush Kababtu.

-Um so apparently he was an Ethiopian sports teacher.
+So apparently he was an Ethiopian sports teacher.

-Now uh the rules are you're supposed to stop at the first safe country you come to, and he's travelled through at least three.
+Now, the rules are you're supposed to stop at the first safe country you come to, and he's travelled through at least three.

-And I'd actually point out that that Ethiopia is actually more stable and safe than Libya and Sudan.
+And I'd actually point out that Ethiopia is actually more stable and safe than Libya and Sudan.

-So he crossed through two countries that are more dangerous than the country he started in, then went through two safe countries uh before coming here.
+So he crossed through two countries that are more dangerous than the country he started in, then went through two safe countries before coming here.

-This is this is not an unsafe country.
+This is not an unsafe country.

 They have functional courts and government and all the rest of it.

-Um i these are just flights from London to Ethiopia today.
+You know, these are just flights from London to Ethiopia today.

 The Foreign and Commonwealth Office aren't advising people not to travel to Ethiopia.